Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

     <h4>My research interests span:</h4>
     <ul>
       <li>
-        <strong> Efficient Machine Learning </strong>: Beyond the perspectives of large scale, I enjoy compressing the large foundation models into real-world application deployable ones, from both data and algorithm–system co-design perspectives. as well as considering all training and inference stages techiniques.
+        <strong> Efficient Machine Learning </strong>: Beyond the perspectives of large scale, I enjoy compressing the large foundation models into real-world application deployable ones, from both data , algorithm–system and hardware full stack co-design perspectives. as well as considering all training and inference stages techiniques.
 My aim is to deploy the advanced AI models to edge devices that we used and faced in the daily life, such as, phones, laptops and drones etc..
       </li>

       <li>